Automation-Research-Team/artros/aist_handeye_calibration/README.md

 ```
 where `<camera name>` is the name of the camera to be calibrated, e.g. *a_bot_inside_camera*.

-Finally, the *calibration client* should be launched in the third terminal with the following command:
+Finally, a *calibration client* should be launched in the third terminal with the following command:
 ```bash
 $ roslaunch aist_handeye_calibration run_calibration.launch config:=<config> camera_name:=<camera name>
 ```